 Those %i in the field descriptor are replaced by the additional integer arguments passed to the function.
-This work in the same way than printf in C programs, but the only format specifier accepted is %i.
+This work in the same way than printf in C programs, but the only format specifiers accepted are %i and %s, for integer and string arguments respectively.